bghata/Energy-Consumption-Analysis-R-/README.md

 ## Data pre-processing:

+Since the data in 2006 was based only on the month of December, therefore, during the data pre-processing, the year 2006 was excluded.

+Data range was based on January 2007 till November 2010.

 You can’t manage what you can’t measure, therefore, analyzing the energy consumption will lead to:

 - Accurate energy monitoring, real-time energy consumption.